nf-core/tools/README.md

 Sometimes it's useful to see the software licences of the tools used in a pipeline.
 You can use the `licences` subcommand to fetch and print the software licence from each conda / PyPI package used in an nf-core pipeline.

-> NB: Currently this command does not work for DSL2 pipelines.
-This will be addressed [soon](https://github.com/nf-core/tools/issues/1155).
+> ⚠️ This command does not currently work for newer DSL2 pipelines.
+This will hopefully be addressed [soon](https://github.com/nf-core/tools/issues/1155).

 ```console
 $ nf-core licences rnaseq